DIGITAL ART RESIDENCY

 Eligibility Criteria

-• Must be in London for the duration of residency
+• Must be based in London and available to work in person from arebyte’s Camden location for the full duration of the four-month residency

 Access needs

-When you apply, we ask you about any access needs you might have.
-If you would like to apply in alternative formats, please email opencall@arebyte.com.
+The building is wheelchair accessible.
+If you have access needs, or if you would like to apply in alternative formats, please email opencall@arebyte.com

 The residency offers